unmeg/unmeg.github.io/_posts/2020-06-24-tplink-mr3020-project-summary.md

 layout: post
 ---

-In which I feebly hack on a cheap TPLINK MR3020 router.
+In which I feebly hack on a cheap TP-Link MR3020 router.

 ## Project description